mortazavilab/swan_vis/tutorials/getting_started.md

 Then, download the data and the reference transcriptome annotation from [here](https://hpc.oit.uci.edu/~freese/swan_files/).
 The bash commands to do so are given below.

+Swan offers two main ways for loading transcriptomes.
+You can either load models from [GTFs](getting_started.md#adding-transcript-models-gtf-and-abundance-information-at-the-same-time), or from a [TALON db](getting_started.md#adding-transcript-models-talon-db-and-abundance-information)

 Table of contents

 * [Example data download](getting_started.md#download-example-data)